'We paid too much': Canada's AG blasts CBSA over ArriveCan app

 Hogan's office confirmed it would be embarking on this audit last March, after opposition parties teamed up in late 2022 to pass a motion calling for a probe into all aspects of the app, including payments, contracts and sub-contracts.

-In examining the paperwork connected to the border app, Hogan's team of investigators found that CBSA heavily relied on external help which increased cost.
+In examining the paperwork connected to the border app, Hogan's team of investigators found that CBSA heavily relied on external help which increased cost far beyond the initial April 2020 contract which was valued at $2.35 million.

 The agency also poorly managed contracts, and left "essential information," such as deliverables and qualifications, out of them.
 This extended to the border agency paying invoices that contained few, if any details about the work completed.